lsst/rubinoxide/README.md

 # lsst-rubin-oxide

-Utility code for the [Rubin Science Pipelines](https://pipelines.lsst.io) written in rust and bound to python with pyO3.
-The public api of the code is intended to be python only, the fact that most of the package is written in rust is an implementation detail for performance reasons.
+Utility code for the [Rubin Science Pipelines](https://pipelines.lsst.io) written in Rust and bound to Python with PyO3.
+The public API of the code is intended to be Python only; the fact that most of the package is written in Rust is an implementation detail for performance reasons.

 When this library is used through eups for local development developers should:
 * Clone the repo